nasa/ziggy/doc/user-manual/edit-pipeline.md

 ##### Maximum failed subtasks

-As a pipeline module executes its assorted subtasks, it is possible that not every subtask will run to completion.
+As a node executes its assorted subtasks, it is possible that not every subtask will run to completion.
 Most vexingly, it is possible that some of the subtasks will fail due to various errors in the code or features of the data, while others complete successfully.
 Under ordinary circumstances, if even one subtask fails, the entire task will be marked as failed and the pipeline will halt until the issue is addressed.

 The `Maximum failed subtasks` tells Ziggy that, in the event that some subtasks do fail, if the number of subtasks falls below the value of `Maximum failed subtasks`, Ziggy should mark the task as complete rather than failed.
 Note that this can be set after the fact!
 Say for example that a task has 100 subtasks, of which 95 succeed and 5 fail.
 If the mission decides to not try to rescue the 5 failed subtasks right now, you can set `Maximum failed subtasks` to 5 and then resubmit the task.
 Ziggy will detect that the number of failed subtasks is below the limit and will mark the task as completed.